 Now the paper must go through the feeder rolls.
-Use the handle to open the feeder rolls.
-Insert the paper as shown on the figure above, let some paper hang out from the rolls, and turn the switch "Off Auto" to "Auto".
-Now the motor will feed some paper, and the paper can be inserted into the printer.
+If turned on, the motor will feed some paper, and the paper can be inserted into the printer.

 8.4 Service and maintenance

 Troubleshooting Paper Roll Feeder

 The Paper Roll Feeder may be considered as an independent unit, even though it is switched on and off with the main switch on the Printer.